espressomd/espresso/vmdplugin/README.txt

 you have installed VMD.
 Then you can compile the plugin via "make".
 This will generate the plugin "vtfplugin.so" and the test program "vtftest".
+NOTE: If you want to compile the plugin on Mac OS X, you have to replace the '-shared' option by '-bundle' as annotated in the Makefile.

 TESTING
 -------